Monday thru Friday . 8:00 AM - 5:00 PM EST

 Many of the details of defined contribution still remain to be seen.
 For instance, employers can set the stipend, but they still need to pay attention to affordability requirements to avoid penalties.
 And there may be certain parameters on the types of benefits that can be used by an employee’s allowance.
 Still, it’s a unique concept that is already beginning to take center stage in the discussion as private exchanges become more popular.

 Consumerization of health care is not new – it’s a much broader trend.
 The reality is that with or without exchanges, individuals will continue to make more and more decisions when it comes to their health.
 Still, the emergence of exchanges is a game-changing shift in benefits delivery, in which everything, from how employers offer insurance to the way employees protect their health and well-being, is quickly and fundamentally changing.
 What’s more – individuals may not be prepared.
-The 2015 Aflac WorkForces Report found that more than 2 in 5 employees (43 percent) think they will have difficulty managing their health care coverage decisions because they already have trouble saving and sticking to a budget today.1
+The 2015 Aflac WorkForces Report found that nearly half of employees (48 percent) think they will have difficulty managing their health care coverage decisions because they already have trouble saving and sticking to a budget today.1

 Private exchanges are changing how insurance is bought, sold and considered, which may mean important shifts for employers and the benefits they provide their workforce.
 These changes, along with the many shifts resulting from health care reform, are already taking effect.
 As employers consider private exchange options, it’s important to remember that employees continue to look to their employer to understand changes to their benefits.
 Employers should consider how a private exchange can help maximize their benefit delivery, as well as the resources and support the exchange offers to help equip and inform employees to make more informed benefits decisions.